blainne/blainne.github.io/_posts/2018-01-25-maps-as-functions.md

   map [(Earth, false); (Mars, false); (Europa, false)]
 ~~~~

+### Higher order functions

-Let's now consider how we could express a very important subset of functions - higher order functions as tables.
+Let's now consider how we could express one of the most important for programmers kinds of functions.
 As we know, [higher order functions](https://en.wikipedia.org/wiki/Higher-order_function) is a function which can take functions as parameters or return them (or both at the same time)

 Creating a table function which would return another function is relatively simple - we need to create a `Map<'a, 'Map<'b'c>>`.
 It's the equivalent of `'a -> ('b -> 'c)` function.

 Let's try to write a function which will answer a question whether given inhabitants visited given celestial body.
 The type should be equivalent of `Inhabitants -> (CelesialBody -> bool)`, so we need a `Map<Inhabitants, Map<CelestialBody, bool>>`.
 We got three kinds of inhabitants so our outer map should provide three relations (unless we decide to only make a partial function).
 The three are: